benitolopez/benitolopez/README.md

 # Benito Lopez

-👋 Hi, I'm Benito.
-I am a software engineer.
+👋 Hi, I'm Benito, a software engineer.
 I love working on challenging projects, learning new things and getting better at what I already know.
 In my spare time, I'm a [musician](https://www.instagram.com/iibrimusic/).

 ## About Me